nipraxis/jupyterhub/notes.md

 ## Using the scripts, starting from scratch

+If you've already done the configuration here, go to "Start and configure".

-These are instructions assuming you have read the rest of this document, explaining how the scripts work.
+These are instructions on getting started, assuming you have read the rest of this document, explaining how the scripts work.

 * Create a new GCE *project* to house the cluster and other resources.
 The default one I used here is the project `nipraxis-jupyterhub`.